verdict-project/verdict/README.md

 <img src="http://verdictdb.org/image/verdict-for-impala-speedup.png" width="600px" />
 </p>

-Verdict brings you Interactive-speed, resource-efficient data analytics.
+VerdictDB brings you Interactive-speed, resource-efficient data analytics.

 1. **200x faster by sacrificing only 1% accuracy**
-   Verdict can give you 99% accurate answers for your big data queries in a fraction of the time needed for calculating exact answers.
-If your data is too big to analyze in a couple of seconds, you will like Verdict.
+   VerdictDB can give you 99% accurate answers for your big data queries in a fraction of the time needed for calculating exact answers.
+If your data is too big to analyze in a couple of seconds, you will like VerdictDB.
 2. **No change to your database**
-   Verdict is a middleware standing between your application and your database.
+   VerdictDB is a middleware standing between your application and your database.
 You can just issue the same queries as before and get approximate answers right away.
-Of course, Verdict handles exact query processing too.
+Of course, VerdictDB handles exact query processing too.
 3. **Runs on (almost) any database**
-   Verdict can run on any database that supports standard SQL.
+   VerdictDB can run on any database that supports standard SQL.
 We already have drivers for Hive, Impala, and MySQL.
 We’ll soon add drivers for some other popular databases.
 4. **Ease of use**
-   Verdict is a client-side library: no servers, no port configurations, no extra user authentication, etc. You can simply make a JDBC connection to Verdict; then, Verdict automatically reads data from your database.
-Verdict is also shipped with a command-line interface.
+   VerdictDB is a client-side library: no servers, no port configurations, no extra user authentication, etc. You can simply make a JDBC connection to VerdictDB; then, VerdictDB automatically reads data from your database.
+VerdictDB is also shipped with a command-line interface.

-Find more about Verdict at our website: [VerdictDB.org](http://verdictdb.org).
+Find out more about VerdictDB by visiting [VerdictDB.org](http://verdictdb.org).

 ## Same SQL queries

-When you issue standard SQL queries as below, Verdict internally converts the query into an alternative form that runs faster on your database.
-Verdict quickly returns an approximate answer to the query with an error bound (the true answer is within the error bound).
+When you issue standard SQL queries as below, VerdictDB internally converts the query into an alternative form that runs faster on your database.
+VerdictDB quickly returns an approximate answer to the query with an error bound (the true answer is within the error bound).

 ```sql
 select city, count(*)